-You can check most recent Spring 2020 Regulatory Agenda on H1Bs, F1, H4 issues.
-In this article, we will explain the federal rule making process in lay man terms for easy understanding.
-Office of Budget and Management (OMB) plays a critical role in the rule making process.
+You can check the most recent Spring 2021 Regulatory Agenda on H1Bs, F1, H4 issues.
+In this article, we will explain the federal rule-making process in layman terms for easy understanding.
+Office of Budget and Management (OMB) plays a critical role in the rule-making process.

 If the rule falls under aspects like under military, foreign affairs, public property, non-significant rules, emergency, etc. they may skip steps three to six.
 Otherwise, in general, most of the rules would go through steps from three to six.

 Step 4 : OMB Review of Proposed Rule

 If the rule is categorized as “significant”, as per executive order, Office of Management and Budget(OMB) would need to review the proposed rule before publication to federal register.
 As per EO 12866, this could take anywhere from few days to 90 days.